See if ZTALMY is

 • Participants had previously tried and discontinued between 1 and 16 seizure medicines

-• Participants were taking on average 2 to 3 seizure medicines and were still having frequent seizures
+• Participants were taking between 1 and 4 seizure medicines and were still having frequent seizures

 • Major motor seizure types assessed in the clinical study included atonic or drop, generalized tonic-clonic or focal to bilateral tonic-clonic, bilateral clonic and bilateral tonic